pwikapanel/illustrator-panel/new-version.md

 ```
 vi -O README.md Svija\ Tools\ Beta/panel/*info*
 ```

+Search for previous version number in manifest.xml and update it

 And the version should be the TITLE in the MANIFEST for the INSTRUCTIONS panel